anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 ![unknown-component-warning](unknown-component-warning.png)

-If your tool is non-NDMF[^NDMF]-based non-destructive tool that will also be applied on entering play mode, Avatar Optimizer might be proceed before applying your plugin.

 ## How to improve the compatibility? {#improve-compatibility}

-### For NDMF based non-destructive tools {#improve-compatibility-ndmf-based}

-If your tool is a non-destructive tool based on NDMF[^NDMF], please remove your components before Avatar Optimizer processes.
-Avatar Optimizer does most things in Optimization phase so if your plugin do nothing in Optimization phase, nothing is problem.\
-If your tool needs your components in Optimization phase, please consider executing before Avatar Optimizer processes by using [`BeforePlugin`][ndmf-BeforePlugin].
+Please remove your components before Avatar Optimizer processes if your tool adds components to the avatar as possible.
-QualifiedName of Avatar Optimizer in NDMF is `com.anatawa12.avatar-optimizer`.

-If your tool actually needs to do something with your components in Optimization phase after Avatar Optimizer processes, please [register your components][register-component] to Avatar Optimizer.
+If you cannot, please register your components to Avatar Optimizer.

-### For non-NDMF based non-destructive tools {#improve-compatibility-non-ndmf-based}
+You can remove your components with several ways.

-If your tool is a non-destructive tool not based on NDMF[^NDMF], please consider making it based on NDMF.
+If your tool is a non-destructive tool based on NDMF[^NDMF], removing your components before the Optimization phase or before `com.anatawa12.avatar-optimizer` plugin (with [`BeforePlugin`][ndmf-BeforePlugin]) in the Optimization phase is recommended.

-If your tool is applied on play, to ensure compatibility with Avatar Optimizer, you have to use NDMF to guarantee applying ordering between Avatar Optimizer and your tool.\
-If your tool does something only on building avatar, making your tool based on NDMF is not required.

-If you don't want to make your tool based on NDMF, please remove your components before Avatar Optimizer processes.
+If your tool is a non-destructive tool not based on NDMF[^NDMF], removing your components before the NDMF's Optimization phase with `IVRCSDKPreprocessAvatarCallback` is recommended.
-To achieve this, your tool needs to execute before NDMF's Optimization phase.\
-Current NDMF executes Optimization phase in order `-1025`, which is JUST before VRCSDK's `RemoveAvatarEditorOnly` callback, so your tool should register `IVRCSDKPreprocessAvatarCallback` with smaller `callbackOrder`.
+Current NDMF executes Optimization phase in order `-1025`, which is JUST before VRCSDK's `RemoveAvatarEditorOnly` callback, so your tool should remove components in `IVRCSDKPreprocessAvatarCallback` with smaller `callbackOrder`.

-If your tool actually wants to do something with your components after Avatar Optimizer processes (Optimization phase of NDMF), please [register your components][register-component] to Avatar Optimizer.

-### For other tools that just hold data with components. {#improve-compatibility-destructive-tools}

-If your tool holds some information with components and has no meaning on the build time, please remove your components before Avatar Optimizer processes with `IVRCSDKPreprocessAvatarCallback` (see [this section](#improve-compatibility-non-ndmf-based)) or register your components to Avatar Optimizer (see [this section][register-component]).
+If your components holds some information for your tool and has no meaning on the build time, removing your components before Avatar Optimizer processes with `IVRCSDKPreprocessAvatarCallback` is recommended.
+See above for the ordering of `IVRCSDKPreprocessAvatarCallback`.

 ### Registering your components {#register-component}

-If your tool wants to keep your component after Avatar Optimizer processes, or want to removed by Avatar Optimizer, you can register your components to Avatar Optimizer to tell about your components.
+If your tool wants to keep your component after Avatar Optimizer processes, you can register your components to Avatar Optimizer to tell about your components.

 First, to call APIs of Avatar Optimizer, please make an assembly definition file[^asmdef] if your tool doesn't have.